-The current “most hated” Obama-Trump bull market is now almost 10 1/2 years old (since March 9th 2009) and has deftly surpassed the 9 1/2-year bull-run record of the 90’s.
+The “most hated” Obama-Trump bull market is well over 10 years old (since March 9th 2009) and has deftly surpassed the 9 1/2-year bull-run record of the 90’s.
 With the average bull-run lasting about 54 months, investor’s irrational exuberance has led to irrational anxiety.

 This should come as no surprise as numerous investors have unpleasant memories of the 2008-2009 “great recession” where many lost their jobs, homes and a good portion of their life-savings.
 Will the bull begrudgingly make it to (and past) its 11th anniversary in 2020?